-Full time: Registered for 6 or more hours Three-quarter time: Enrolled in 4-5 credit hours Half time: Enrolled in 2-3 credit hours Less-than-half time: Registered for 1 credit hour
+Three-guarter time: Enrolled in 4-5 credit hours

+Half time: Enrolled in 2-3 credit hours

+Less-than-half time: Registered for 1 credit hour
-Ratio of Credit Hours to Clock Hours

 Didactic.
 Courses are offered in a blended format with one or more required face-to-face class sessions and one or more required online sessions.
 VUSN documents these activities through the class schedule or syllabus assuring that D.N.P. students are meeting the minimum semester hour credit hour requirement for the credit awarded.
-One credit hour for one hour of activity per week-1:1
+One credit hour for one hour of activity per week-1:1.